nageshbhagelli/Machine-Learning/README.md

 # Machine-Learning

-This git repository is the collection of all my learnings of Machine Learning from beginning.
+This git repository is the collection of all my learnings on Machine Learning from beginning.
 <br>
 Author: Nagesh Bhagelli